gioocunha/gioocunha/README.md

 # Hi there 👋
-###  My name is Giovanna Cunha, I'm an undergraduate of Engineering Computation at Federal University Pará.
+###  My name is Natalie Cunha, I'm an undergraduate of Engineering Computation at Federal University Pará.
 - 🔭 I’m currently working on a developer back-end at Policy Selection Processes Center (CEPS) - UFPA
 - 🌱 I’m at the moment enthusiast about cybersecurity.